minus199/install-opencv/README.md

 to compile it (using GPU optimizations for instance).
 In order to automate this process I've put together scripts that install the necessary prerequisites and build OpenCV with C++, Java and Python bindings.
 I also included example source, so you can test the installation.
+Some of the examples will show you optimization techniques using motion detection and ROI.

 I no longer build ffmpeg from source.
 Instead I rely on libav, so the install process is faster now.
 Both Python and Java work with VideoWriter using X264